AFNY Logo

 by Lee McAllister, New York-New Jersey Trail Conference, $19.99.

 Think Globally, Hike Locally!
-Yes, Long Island has many ugly auto-dependent sprawl suburbs and perma-blighted downtowns, but this guidebook, written by a veteran hiker and Island native, acquaints you with its less-known but extensive trail network, most of which is easily accessible from Queens.
-This book can help you avoid that long and demoralizing automobile ride through some of the nation's ugliest automobile slums -a ride necessary when you want to get away from NYC and visit the natural planet.
-Also worth investigating on Long Island is Sustainable Long Island, a Bethpage-based non-profit working to revitalize Nassau and Suffolk Counties' auto-sodden, brownfield-riddled sprawl.
+Many people think Long Island is little more than endless ugly auto-dependent sprawl suburbs, permanently blighted downtowns and gated communities - "Status-Symbol-Land", as Billy Joel (or was it Springsteen?) once put it.
+This guidebook, written by a veteran hiker and Island native, will instead acquaint the reader with its less-known but extensive trail network, most of which, for NYC residents, is easily accessible from Queens.
+This book can help you avoid that long and demoralizing automobile ride through some of the nation's ugliest auto slums - a ride necessary when you want to get away from NYC and visit the natural planet.
+See also Sustainable Long Island, a Bethpage-based non-profit working to revitalize Nassau and Suffolk counties' over-paved, car-dependent, brownfield-riddled sprawl.

 NEWS INCORPORATED: Corporate Media Ownership and Its Threat to Democracy